 Wärtsilä has taken several measures to reduce its indirect CO2 emissions.
 The energy efficiency commitment aims to reduce energy consumption and emissions.
 In addition, Wärtsilä’s focus lies on reducing travelling by implementing a strict travel policy and by using virtual meeting concepts: Teams instant messaging, which enables live chats between two or more people, and Teams meetings, allowing multiple people to interact and share presentation material from personal computers, with a video conferencing option.
 In Wärtsilä, Teams meetings and video conferences are in everyday use.
 Approximately 5,500 Teams conferences are arranged daily.
-A traditional video conference system exists in 160 rooms in 49 countries, and as a new expanding solution, there are 130 Teams rooms in a few countries.
-In 2020, emissions from business flights were reduced by 68%, or 23,500 tons CO2 e compared to the previous year, mainly due to the COVID-19 pandemic.
+There are 250 rooms globally equipped with specific Teams Room devices.

 Air emissions are mainly caused by test runs and the painting of completed engines or other Wärtsilä products.
 Test run emissions consist of nitrogen oxides (NOx ), sulphur dioxide (SOx ), carbon dioxides (CO2 ) and particles, as well as small amounts of other emission components.
 The painting of engines and other Wärtsilä products generates VOC emissions (volatile organic compounds).
 Engine emissions are reduced through research and development, as well as product development and testing.
 These measures also generate emissions, but their results reduce the future emissions of manufactured engines.